gumaerc-testorg/22.011-spring-2020/content/pages/calendar.md

 Schedule Note
 -------------

-The last half of the course, starting with class 9, was conducted online because of the [COVID-19 pandemic](https://en.wikipedia.org/wiki/COVID-19_pandemic).
+The last half of the course, starting with class 9, was conducted online because of the {{% resource_link "3523f4f2-c596-4f8d-b952-5816a69bf6cc" "COVID-19 pandemic" %}}.

 Instructor Key
 --------------